AdaCore/aws/readme.txt

 Listed below are some minor enhancements and fixes:

+   - Add support for auto-configuration of the XML/Ada and ASIS support.
+     By default if the project files are found the corresponding support (SOAP if XML/Ada present and the ada2wsdl tool if ASIS is present) are activated.

    - AWS now supports parallel build, see CJOBS in makefile.conf.

    - SMTP date header now properly includes the UTC offset.